 The Nominating Committee has reviewed the contribution by each Director taking into account their listed company board representations and other principal commitments.
 The Nominating Committee and the Board are of the view that, setting a maximum number of listed company board representations a Director may hold is not meaningful, as long as Directors are able to devote sufficient time and attention to the affairs of the Company.
+The Nominating Committee also does not wish to omit from consideration outstanding individuals who, despite the demands on their time, have the capacity to participate and contribute as members of the Board.
 As such, the Board does not propose to set the maximum number of listed company board representations which Directors may hold until such need arises.
-Notwithstanding the number of listed company board representations and other principal commitments which some of the Directors are holding, the Nominating Committee is of the view that sufficient time and attention to the affairs of the Company has been given by these Directors.
+Notwithstanding the number of listed company board representations and other principal commitments which some of the Directors are holding, the Nominating Committee is of the view that sufficient time and attention to the affairs of the Company has been given by these Directors and is satisfied that all Directors have discharged their duties adequately for FY2015.